slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The limits of the possible can only be defined by going beyond them into the impossible."
 -- Arthur C. Clarke [1917]*

-> *"Birds born is a cage think flying is an illness."
+> *"Birds born in a cage think flying is an illness."
 -- Alejandro Jodorowski [1929]*

 > *"When nothing is sure, everything is possible."